Welcome

 Six regulatory proteins involved in cell communication and signaling were originally designated by the CCN acronym [for Cystein-rich protein (Cyr61), Connective tissue growth factor (CTGF), and Nephroblastoma overexpressed (nov)].
 They are involved in fundamental biological processes such as cell adhesion and migration, angiogenesis, development and signaling in normal and pathological conditions.

-It is important that both research teams who are newcomers and leaders in this field meet on a regular basis to discuss future prospects and unify their efforts in order for the CCN field to become highly interactive.
+It is important that both research teams who are newcomers and leaders in this field meet on a regular basis to discuss future prospects and unify their efforts so that the CCN field becomes highly interactive.
 The main goal of the International CCN Society is to foster the gathering of scientists interested in cell communication and signaling.
-Every other year since 2000, the ICCNS has organized the International Workshops on the CCN family of genes, open to PhD students, Post Docs and PIs .
-These meetings have been acclaimed by all attendees who appreciated this family-type of meeting which provides a unique opportunity for young ones to meet leaders and building collaborations at all levels.
-It has recently been proposed that other families of regulatory factors participating in cell communication and signaling be considered as CCN proteins at large [Perbal B et al. J. Cell.
+Every other year since 2000, the ICCNS has organized biennial International Workshops on the CCN family of genes, open to PhD students, Postdoctoral and Principal Investigators .
+These workshops have been acclaimed by all attendees who appreciated this unsual family-type of meeting that provides opportunities to set up collaborations at all levels and constitute a unique occasion for the young researchers to meet leaders, with whom the can directly interact.
+It has recently been proposed that other families of regulatory factors involved in cell communication and signaling be considered as part of the broader CCN family of proteins [Perbal B et al. J. Cell.
 Commun.
 Signal.
 (2023) 17:229-232].

 Goals